kbg2201/CS479/week9/week9.md

 ### The Code:

 This is the code that I gathered from Ghidra that was used in the Pizza program.
 The code basically replicates a pizza transaction with a costumer.
+I believe that the use of printf allows us to use %p to expose its vulnerability.

 ![Screenshot from 2023-05-02 20-02-19](https://user-images.githubusercontent.com/111537927/235828898-fe196cce-f0b6-41b5-adae-cae4c8069295.png)